glucasroe/glucasroe.github.io/_posts/2017-08-15-association-anywhere.markdown

 tags: project
 read: 4:43
 ---
-When working at ACGI, I glazed a lot of eyeballs when I told them what I did for a living.
+When working at ACGI, I glazed a lot of eyeballs when explaining what I did for a living during small talk.
 After running through the usual "What's a UX design?"
 I would explain what ACGI does&mdash;making association management software.

-Professional associations have similar needs to other businesses or organizational bodies, but they typically do so with few resources and with a deep need to connect together these usual silos of information.
+Professional associations have similar needs to other businesses or organizational bodies, but they typically do so with few resources and with a deep need to connect together information usually held in silos.
 ACGI creates the nerve center for these organizations, a sprawling product called "Association Anywhere" that manages almost every aspect of an association's existence.

 Our task was to launch the 8th iteration of Association anywhere, a complete overhaul of the system's user facing navigation.
 We had from when I was hired in August until the user conference that next Spring.